-Setting up an Organization in Cloudsmith gives you the ability to set up clear access to teams, individuals and machines that map to your companies organizational structure.
+Setting up an Organization in Cloudsmith allows you to set up clear access to teams, individuals and machines that map to your company's organizational structure.

-Building security and resilience into your management of teams and workflows is essential in today's ecosystem.
+Building security and resilience into managing teams and workflows is essential in today's ecosystem.
 Below is a quick start guide to the powerful permission system within Cloudsmith.

 Permissions are divided into three levels: Organization, Team and Repository-specific.

 The best way to see what the permissions can do (at a broad level) is to select the permission level dropdown in the views (described/shown below).